-Objective Theme Sub-themes

-Suggest and develop a bereavement University as a body, faculty Student services in the

-programme for the university to assist and Students Representative Council administration to develop a formal system

-bereaved students (SRC) to give support of support

-2. SRC to be involved in grief
+Objective Theme Sub-themes Suggest and develop a bereavement programme for the university to assist bereaved students University as a body, faculty and Students Representative Council (SRC) to give support Student services in the administration to develop a formal system of support SRC to be involved in grief support system Provision of transport for willing students to attend funeral Counselling sessions to facilitate closure Formal system for announcing loss

-support system

-Provision of transport for

-willing students to attend funeral

-Counselling sessions to

-facilitate closure

-Formal system for announcing

-loss

-10.3.1 Student services in the administration to develop a formal system of support
+7.3.1 Student services in the administration to develop a formal system of support

 In this study, all the participants clamoured for a university policy on bereavement.
 The participants did not only talk of bereavement but also spoke about students' psycho-social needs and pastoral care.
-They indicated that it was just desirable for a university to have a comprehensive student support system that took care of the psychosocial needs of students and they wanted its establishment to be treated as a matter of urgency.
+They indicated that it was just desirable for a university to have a comprehensive student support system that took care of the psycho-social needs of students and they wanted its establishment to be treated as a matter of urgency.